-The discussion and analysis of our financial condition and results of operations is based upon our unaudited condensed consolidated financial statements included elsewhere in this report.
-The preparation of our unaudited condensed consolidated financial statements in accordance with accounting principles generally accepted in the U.S. requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses and related disclosure of contingent assets and liabilities for the periods presented.
+The discussion and analysis of our financial condition and results of operations is based upon our unaudited condensed consolidated financial statements in accordance with accounting principles generally accepted in the U.S. requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses and related disclosure of contingent assets and liabilities for the periods presented.
 Some of these judgments can be subjective and complex and, consequently, actual results may differ from these estimates.
-We believe that the estimates and judgments upon which we rely are reasonable based upon historical experience and information available to us at the time that we make these estimates and judgments.
+We believe that the estimates and judgments.
 To the extent there are material differences between these estimates and actual results, our unaudited condensed consolidated financial statements will be affected.
 Although we believe that our judgments and estimates are appropriate, actual results may differ from these estimates.
-We believe the following accounting policies to be the most critical to the judgments and estimates used in the preparation of our unaudited condensed consolidated financial statements:
+We believe the following accounting policies to be most critical to the judgments and estimates used in the preparation of our unaudited condensed consolidated financial statements:

-- inventory;

-- income tax; and
+- inventory; and - income tax.

-- stock-based compensation.

-There have been no material changes to our critical accounting policies and estimates as detailed in our Annual Report on Form 10-K for the year ended December 31, 2021, except for those noted below, which reflect our more significant judgements and estimates used in the preparation of our unaudited condensed consolidated financial statements.
+Aside from the removal of stock-based compensation as a critical accounting policy as of January 1, 2023, there have been no changes to our critical accounting policies and significant estimates as detailed in our Annual Report on Form 10-K for the year ended December 31, 2022.